How to Buy Tickets for the London Eye ⋆ FullTravel.it

 How to get to the London Eye

-Useful tips for visiting the London Eye
+Useful information for visiting the London Eye

 London Eye ticket prices

-Ticket prices for the London Eye depend on several factors.
-First, online tickets come with a 20% discount compared to buying on-site.
-Prices also vary based on ticket type, with Fast Track” and “Flexi Fast Track tickets costing more than standard tickets.
+Ticket prices for the London Eye vary depending on several factors.
+Firstly, there is a difference between buying tickets online and on site, with a 20% discount available for online bookings.
+In addition, prices vary based on the type of ticket you choose, with Fast Track and Flexi Fast Track tickets being more expensive than the standard ones.

-Online prices typically start from £29.50 for adults and £26 for children (ages 3-15) for standard tickets.
-“Fast Track” tickets start from £39.50 for adults and £26 for children.
-“Flexi Fast Track” tickets cost £50 for adults and £43.50 for children.
+In general, online prices start from £29.50 for adults and £26 for children aged 3 to 15 for the standard ticket, while “Fast Track” tickets start from £39.50 for adults and £26 for children.
+The “Flexi Fast Track” tickets cost £50 for adults and £43.50 for children.

 Best hotels near the London Eye